Work more, Earn more, Buy more, Show more… Sound familiar?

 We had the chance to interview Matt Whitfield about his experiences with flow while flying the skies.

 Matthew: Okay, certainly.
-I ve given this some thought and I had a choice for two, one of which was flying a Harrier alongside an aircraft carrier at night, decelerating into the hover and coming across the deck and land; that was one.
-But what I think I m going to talk about is the moments that are required in preparation for a display in the world only flying single-seat twin-engine supersonic fighter, so we ll do that one I think, that was the Sea Vixen.
+I’ve given this some thought and I’m going to talk about the moments that are required in preparation for a display in the world, only flying single-seat twin-engine supersonic fighter.
+I think, that was the Sea Vixen.
 I last flew that in 2013, and I picked up some incredibly good habits from the other guys in the Navy over the years.
-For me the flow we would jokingly call it your happy place, the place at which you know you re cooking on gas, you are delivering your A game, that you re going to be safe, accurate I suppose we used to say of display that a display can either look good, feel good, look bad but feel good, or look good and feel bad, there always a combination; when you re in flow, you get both.
+For me the flow we would jokingly call it your ‘happy place’, the place at which you know you’re cooking with gas, you are delivering your ‘A game,’ and that you’re going to be safe.
+A display can either look good, feel good, look bad but feel good, or look good and feel bad, there always a combination; when you re in flow, you get both looking and feeling good.

 That involves for me certainly closing my eyes, and I got into the habit of actually doing it before I even got to the airfield.
-It might be on the bus there or in the hotel room, but certainly in the moments before we fly, before I climb up the ladder, get into my happy place as I m strapping into the aircraft.
-The last four or five minutes I d be in my flying kit, we ve done the brief, I ve out briefed the last brief we have for everything signed for the aircraft, spoken to PK, the engineer, given him my helmet, and then I just stand there with my eyes closed and visualise where I m looking in the cockpit, where I m going to look out of the window, what I should expect to see between each manoeuvre, the speed I should be at and the altitude I would anticipate needing to be at to be able to complete each manoeuvre.
+It might be on the bus there or in the hotel room, but certainly in the moments before we fly, before I climb up the ladder, get into my happy place as I’m strapping into the aircraft.
+The last four or five minutes I’d be in my flying kit, we’ve done the brief, I’ve out briefed the last brief we have for everything signed for the aircraft, spoken to PK, the engineer, given him my helmet, and then I just stand there with my eyes closed and visualise where I’m looking in the cockpit, where I’m going to look out of the window, what I should expect to see between each manoeuvre, the speed I should be at and the altitude I would anticipate needing to be at to be able to complete each manoeuvre.

 Cameron: Okay.
 What sort of manoeuvres are you talking about?